Image Best Practices

 The number of bytes the file takes up on your computer.
 This is the factor that can slow your website way down.
 A 15MB (megabyte) photo is huge.
 A 125KB (kilobyte) photo is much more reasonable.
 If your file size is really big, it’s an indicator that either your image dimensions are too large or the resolution is too high.

-Pro Tip: File size can be reduced in batch using Smush Pro, Photoshop & Lightroom.
+Pro Tip: File size can be reduced in batch using Smush Pro, Photoshop, Lightroom & Easy Thumbnails.
 If the image size and resolution is okay and the only issue is file size, then Smush may be the easiest solution.

 Image Size